 What happened?
 You ran the numbers right?
 Yeah, but your source was Zillow.
-It is great for doing a scan of the area, picking up general county info but not for tracking all of the actual sales within a period of time that affect market valuation.
-Zillow should be used as a scanning tool, not a diagnostic feature for your deal.
-You should always get comps and a broker price opinion (BPO) from a local realtor that knows the property.
+It may work for doing a scan of the area, picking up general county info, but not for tracking all of the actual sales within a period of time.
+Zillow should be used as a screening tool, not a diagnostic feature for your deal.
+You should always get comps and a broker price opinion (BPO) from a local realtor that knows the market.

-In this hypothetical, you did your research but didn’t understand the limitations of the source you used to get your facts.
+In this hypothetical, you did your research but failed to contextualize your data.
 You believed the information was good.
-What you should have done is run comps in Zillow but verify them by having detailed comps run by a realtor and get a BPO from a separate broker.
+What you should have done is utilize a professional to verify the numbers.

 Validation is a process of checks designed to confirm or flag sources of information.
 If an investor wants to ‘just believe’ the numbers are good, then they’re gambling and their risk of loss increases.
 It pays to double and sometimes triple check as an investor.

 Observation is more reliable than belief.
 Vigilance and continuity are implied.
 It is not passive.
 You must actively pay attention to meet the definition.
 Expanding our ability to detect opportunities, identify risk factors, and enlist professionals is fundamental to our role as investors.
 Observation is part of the scientific method.
 It helps investors reduce the probability of costly setbacks and retain more profits.